ThKrypt/QualCoder/4-Coding-Text,-Images,-Audio-Video.md

 * Shortcut O to cycle through overlapping codes in situ.
 (Must click over an overlapping codes segment - denoted with an overline).

 * h Pressing h will hide and unhide the top section of controls on the screen.
 This provides a bigger area to view the text and to code.

+* a Pressing a when text is selected will open the annotate screen.

 **Search text**